A Quick Way to Transfer Contacts from Android to iPhone

 Surely, your old iPhone's contacts will automatically come with you to a new iPhone as long as you're backing up the contacts to iCloud (Apple's online backup service).
 And this goes for your upgrading from an old Android phone to another one if you're using a same Google account to manage contacts.
 However, when it comes to contacts moving from Android to iPhone, things get a little tricky.

 Fortunately, as years go by, new applications sprung up that make our life easier.
 Phone Transfer is such one out there for copying contacts and the rest between iPhone and Android smartphones.

 Phone Transfer—Transfer Data from One Phone to Another Seamlessly

 Phone Transfer is the simple and straight-forward software that works on both PC's and Mac.
 You just connect you both iPhone and Android phone, it scans the source phone automatically to identify the files to be transferred, and you're in business.
 Aside from moving contacts from Android phone to iPhone and vice versa, other important files you use commonly such as photos, videos, music, call logs, calendar, messages are all supported.

-Another great thing of this tool is it includes backup and restore functions, which means you can keep your phone data safe on your local computer, or retrieve files from your iTunes/iCloud backup and get them onto your any Android & iOS phone.
+Another great thing of this tool is it includes backup and restore functions, which means you can keep your phone data safe on computer, or retrieve files from your iTunes/iCloud backup and get them onto your any Android & iOS phone.
 Also see: How to copy songs from an iPhone to a Mac.

 Below, we have step-by-step guide for you.